Epilepsy care at Mayo Clinic

-- Diagnostic tools.
+- Advanced diagnostic tools.
 Mayo Clinic doctors use advanced technology, including subtraction ictal SPECT coregistered to MRI (SISCOM), electroencephalography, computerized tomography, magnetic resonance imaging, positron emission tomography and other tests to accurately diagnose epilepsy.
 Each Mayo Clinic location offers an inpatient video-EEG epilepsy monitoring unit.

 - The latest techniques and technology.
 Mayo Clinic doctors have expertise treating epilepsy with medications, vagus nerve stimulation, surgery, awake brain surgery, ketogenic diet and other options.
 Mayo Clinic surgeons use computer-assisted brain surgery to precisely operate in your brain.

 - Nationally recognized expertise.
-The National Association of Epilepsy Centers (NAEC) rates all three Mayo Clinic campuses as Level 4 Epilepsy Centers, providing the highest-level of diagnosis and treatment options for people with epilepsy.
+The National Association of Epilepsy Centers rates all Mayo Clinic campuses as Level 4 epilepsy centers, providing the highest level of diagnosis and treatment options for people with epilepsy.